-We have substantially completed our audit of the 2012 financial statements.
+We have substantially completed our audit of the 2014 financial statements (the financial statements).
 Our auditor's report will be issued once we receive and have completed our audit work on the outstanding items noted below.

 This document includes the required communications between an auditor and Board of Directors, as required by Canadian generally accepted auditing standards (Canadian GAAS).